choochootrain/eudyptula/README.md

 Eudyptula Challenge
 ===================

+my attempt at learning kernel programming.

+assuming this is idiomatic or even working code is a fool's errand that is bound to end in a furious storm of profanity and `rm -rf`s.

+you have been warned.

 ###Task 01
 Write a Linux kernel module, and stand-alone Makefile, that when loaded prints to the kernel debug log level, "Hello World!"
 Be sure to make